-With the powerful preserved lemons, fresh garlic and traditional Moroccan spices, this recipe is the key to creating a truly drool-worthy lamb tagine.
+With the power of preserved lemons, fresh garlic and traditional Moroccan spices, lamb has never been better.

 If you ever get the chance to try this tagine in its city of origin, Marrakech, you'll see chefs in the Medina pulling tall clay pots (with a different shape than a classic tagine) out of the ground to serve you Tangia from.

 That's right, Tangia isn't traditionally made in a tagine.
 It's perfectly achievable in one, but there's something truly special about witnessing the dish in it's traditional glory.

 Here's what you'll need to make this tagine:

 - lamb shanks, cut into 3-4 inch cubes

 - garlic, minced

 - preserved lemon, diced with seeds removed

 - saffron (use twice the turmeric if you can't find saffron)

 - ghee (use twice the olive oil if you can't find ghee)